ieg-dhr/DigiKAR/docs/infrastructures.md

 ## Limitations of technical development in small projects

-In contrast to projects that are financed as long-term research from fixed budgets or repeatedly receive national funding, DigiKAR was a small and time-limited project from the outset.
+In contrast to projects that are financed as long-term research from fixed budgets or repeatedly receive national funding, DigiKAR was a small and fixed-term project from the start.
 That is why the image of a "digital humanities iceberg" can illustrate how large the proportion of strenuous and often barely visible preparatory work is in most digital projects.
 The development of user portals for data exploration or the creation of interactive visualizations represent only the tip